enhance-dev/enhance-ssr/README.md

 console.log(html`<hello-world greeting="Well hi!"></hello-world>`)
 ```

-By default enhance looks for templates in your projects `/src/views/templates` directory but you can configure where it should look by passing an options object.
+By default enhance looks for templates in your projects `/src/views/templates` directory.
+Configure where it should look by passing a `templates` option in a configuration object.
 ```javascript
 const html = require('@enhance/ssr')({ templates: '/components' })
 console.log(html`<hello-world greeting="Well hi!"></hello-world>`)
 ```
+> ⚠️ `templates` supports any path `require` can.

-An example template used for Server Side Rendering
+An example template for use in Server Side Rendering

 ```javascript
 // Template
 module.exports = function HelloWorldTemplate(state={}, html) {